Spectrum (physical sciences): Displacement

-Measurement
+Acoustical measurement

 In acoustics, a spectrogram is a visual representation of the frequency spectrum of sound as a function of time or another variable.

 A source of sound can have many different frequencies mixed.
 A musical tone's timbre is characterized by its harmonic spectrum.
 Sound in our environment that we refer to as noise includes many different frequencies.
 When a sound signal contains a mixture of all audible frequencies, distributed equally over the audio spectrum, it is called white noise.

 The spectrum analyzer is an instrument which can be used to convert the sound wave of the musical note into a visual display of the constituent frequencies.
 This visual display is referred to as an acoustic spectrogram.
 Software based audio spectrum analyzers are available at low cost, providing easy access not only to industry professionals, but also to academics, students and the hobbyist.
 The acoustic spectrogram generated by the spectrum analyzer provides an acoustic signature of the musical note.
 In addition to revealing the fundamental frequency and its overtones, the spectrogram is also useful for analysis of the temporal attack, decay, sustain, and release of the musical note.